研究社 新英和中辞典

 "I haven't got it, yet," he told her, while she was behind the screen, above which, as she dressed, there now and then were flutters of swung garments.
 "But I'll find someone.
 If you're really in earnest about this-you are, aren't you?"

-Even a week flutter can damage your sail.
-Sail flutter is a major problem.
+Even a weak flutter can damage your sail.

 • 2021, Sailor Sim, Outward Browned: